NSF NOIRLab Scientific Acknowledgments

 Papers authored or co-authored by NOIRLab staff not using NOIRLab data or telescopes should acknowledge funding from NSF by using the following statement in the acknowledgments section at the end of their paper:

-The work of [name or initials] is supported by NOIRLab, which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation.
+The work of [name or initials] is supported by NOIRLab, which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the U.S. National Science Foundation.

 Please note that, regardless of placement in the author list (as in first or last author), this credit line must be included.